Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 4. Good for the Skin

-The tea has anti-inflammatory properties which reduce the chances of the common rash and skin problems in pregnant women.
+The tea has anti-inflammatory properties, which reduce the chances of common rashes and skin problems in pregnant women.

 5. Helps With Breastfeeding